biaoxie/Clean-Unity-Project/README.md

 # Clean-Unity-Project
-A python script that removed temps and caches of a Unity Project.
+A python script that removed temporary files and caches of a Unity Project.

 # Instruction
 Simply placing `clean.py` under your UnityProject, it will remove all files except for `Assets`, `Library`, and `ProjectSettings`.